Michael-Wester/tabeater/README.md

 ## Highlights

-- Close tabs by keyword or domain; quick actions for inactive domains.
+- Close tabs by keyword or exact domain, with suggestions for busy sites.
-- Smart recommendations; light/dark theme support.
+- One-click cleanup for inactive tabs, duplicates, and domain-heavy windows.
-- Track total tabs cleared across time.
+- Undo the last close, track total tabs eaten, and toggle light/dark themes.
+- Context menu entry to close tabs for the current site.

+## Usage

+- Open the popup, type a keyword or domain, then press Enter or click Close.
+- Tap a suggestion chip to close tabs for that site (or inactive tabs).
+- Use quick actions to sort tabs, close duplicates, or undo the last close.
+- Adjust the minimum tab count for suggestions and the inactive threshold in Settings.

 ## Build